 Our financial condition, results of operations, business or prospects could also be adversely affected by a devaluation of the Renminbi.
 The value of the Renminbi is subject to changes in monetary policy in China and to international economic and political developments.
 Since we may not be able to hedge effectively against Renminbi or Singapore dollar fluctuations, future movements in the exchange rate of the Renminbi, the Singapore dollar and other currencies could have an adverse effect on our business, financial condition and results of operations.

-If inflation continues to increase in China or elsewhere or if prices of energy, raw materials or components increase, we may not be able to pass the resulting increased costs on to our customers and this may adversely affect our profitability or cause us to suffer operating losses.
+If prices of energy, raw materials or components increase, it may adversely affect our profitability or cause us to suffer operating losses.